mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

                     beer: beer
                     flowers: flowers

-**Notes:** From Digitizer version 1.2 the multiple selection provides an easier mechanism to choose an entry, which also allows a search in the drop-down-list.
+**Notes:** From Digitizer version 1.2 and up, the multiple selection provides an easier mechanism to choose an entry, which also allows a search in the drop-down-list.
 The navigation through the list is possible via keyboard.
 Possible entries are highlighted during typing.
 An already chosen entry can be removed by clicking the small "x" symbol.
-Currently Mapbender comes with Digitizer 1.0.x.
+Currently Mapbender is shipped with Digitizer 1.1.x.
 More versions: https://github.com/mapbender/mapbender-digitizer

 .. image:: ../../../figures/digitizer/digi_multiselecttool.png
      :scale: 80